Here are a set of assumptions that form the basis for an EEG mind.

 1) Consciousness develops in stages over time from infancy through childhood and only matures in adults.
 Without this development, there is a different consciousness that may not resonate with other minds.
 Just like we learn different languages as were grow up with people, we also learn different consciousness as well depending on the people that we grow up with.

-2) There are two main parts to the brain; the connectome or primitive brain that is driven by the cerebellum and the rational brain of conscious thought that largely resides as aware matter in the cerebrum.
+2) There are two main parts to the brain; the connectome or primitive subconscious brain made up of the cerebellum, amygdala, hypocampus, caudate, putamen, and thalamus, and the rational conscious brain of of the cerebrum, where thought largely resides as aware matter.

 3) Emotion, feeling, choice, autonomic functions, instinct, and long-term memory are all largely functions of the connectome of the primitive mind.
 The excitation or inhibition of action comes from the primitive mind and the amygdala.
 Long-term memory is a function of the primitive mind along with morality and the feeling of right a wrong.
 The connectome is the basic neural framework that sets the resonances of the EEG and is what keeps us breathing and our heart beating and digestion working.